Approval: University Council June, 2011; June, 2016; June 22, 2017, November 16, 2017, June 18, 2020

 An individual who is registered in a degree level course(s) offered by a school or college other than the College of Graduate Studies and Research.

-An individual who is admitted to the University of Saskatchewan, with the purpose of receiving credit at their home institute.
-Visiting students may be undergraduate or graduate, and they may be here through an established agreement or through a letter of permission.
+An individual who is admitted to the University of Saskatchewan, with the purpose of receiving credit for course work or research at their home institute.
+Visiting students are normally assessed tuition and student fees, may be undergraduate or graduate, and they may be here through an established agreement or through a letter of permission.

 Visiting Research Student

 An individual who has been admitted to the University of Saskatchewan as an undergraduate or graduate student for the purpose of engaging in an approved plan of research with a faculty supervisor.
-Visiting research students are not assessed tuition, will not be enrolled in any credit course work, and are registered at the university for a period not exceeding six months in any 12 month period.
+Visiting research students are not assessed tuition, will not be enrolled in any credit course work, and are registered at the university for a period not exceeding 12 months per 18 month period.

 Year in Program